best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/05_cell_type_identification.md

 ```
 ![](images/cell_label.png)

-We see the picture is more complicatedm with some clusters containing a mix of cell labels.
+We see the picture is more complex and clusters containing a mix of cell labels.
 We can view the breakdown per cluster as a heatmap:
 ```R
 tab <- table(cluster=seurat_integrated$integrated_snn_res.0.4, label=pred$labels)
 pheatmap(log10(tab+10))